 In this blog, I hope to contribute to the debate on policy and economic issues, bringing to bear my experience, reading and thinking, and sharpening my own thinking – including as and when others respond and engage.

 My professional background is mostly in macroeconomics.
 My interests go much wider, and that wider range will be reflected in the content of this blog.
-This post links to some of the more substantial pieces I’ve done.
+This page links to some of the more substantial pieces I’ve done, past and more recently.

 My first allegiance is to Jesus Christ, whose disciple I set out, by grace, to be.
 I hope that influences the content of my thoughts, and how I express them.
 One practical outworking of my faith is that this blog will not be updated on Sundays.
 I will also be commenting on aspects of faith and Christianity at https://amongtraditions.wordpress.com/.